KARSE22/KARSE22/README.md

 I am a Full Stack Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> who specializes in JavaScript, React, Node.js, and other popular front-end and back-end technologies.
 Through my work, I strive to create applications that are both engaging and practical.
 I'm always open to learning new technologies and finding new ways to improve my development skills.

 - 🔭 I’m currently working on expanding my clinical research app
-- 🌱 I’m currently learning Python and React Native
+- 🌱 I’m currently learning TypeScript and GraphQL

 ---